 Puberty Books for Girls – Books to teach girls about puberty

 Ready, Set, Grow!
-A What’s Happening to My Body Book for Younger Girls,.by Lynda Madaras, Great book that offers an interesting approach to puberty for preteen girls.
-It also talked a bit about sexual harassment, in-appropriate touching etc. It’s recommended for ages 10 and older.
+A What’s Happening to My Body Book for Younger Girls,.by Lynda Madaras, a Great book that offers an interesting approach to puberty for preteen girls.
+It also talked a bit about sexual harassment, inappropriate touching, etc. It’s recommended for ages 10 and older.

-The Care and Keeping of You: The Body Book for Younger Girls, by Valorie Schaefer, this is an updated version of the highly rated The Care and Keeping of you: The Body Book for Young Girls.
-We’ve both books, however I felt the newer version ins’t quiet as graphic as the first.
+The Care and Keeping of You: The Body Book for Younger Girls, by Valorie Schaefer, this is an updated version of the highly-rated The Care and Keeping of you: The Body Book for Young Girls.
+We’ve both books, however, I felt the newer version isn’t quite as graphic as the first.
 Case in point, the first version illustrated a teen using a tampon, that’s a bit too much for us.
 At that age, a pad would be more appropriate.
 Besides that, it’s a great book that covers a wide range of topics including healthy eating, pimples, and everything in between.
-Best part, it offers tips, how to guides and facts from experts.
+The best part, it offers tips, how-to guides, and facts from experts.
 Recommended for girls age 8 and older.

 The Care and Keeping of You 2: The Body Book for Older Girls by Dr. Cara Natterson.
 A follow up to The Care and Keeping of You: The Body Book for Younger Girls this advise book offers more detail.
-It covers the hormonal changes during puberty, it also address self image issues, and the importance of having a strong and healthy relationship with the family.
+It covers the hormonal changes during puberty, it also addresses self-image issues, and the importance of having a strong and healthy relationship with the family.
 Recommended for girls age 10 and older

-There you’ve it, a few books that both you and your daughter will feel comfortable reading without any awkward silent.
+There you’ve it, a few books that both you and your daughter will feel comfortable reading without any awkward silence.
 I know it’s not an easy conversation to have, but it’s a MUST.